lucindo/keyper/README.md

 * No single point of failure
 * Data distribution (sharding)
 * Data replication (copies)
-* No need to ever stop de system
+* No need to ever stop the system
 * No limits (virtually)
 * Advanced system control and monitoring